 A possible explanation for the observed statutory incidence might be attributed to differing perceptions of each side of the payroll tax (Iturbe-Ormaetxe, 2015) or to behavioral factors such as those giving rise to flypaper effects in the context of intergovernmental transfers (Hines and Thaler, 1995).
 In the absence of tax-benefit linkage, individuals typically negotiate on posted earnings and could consider employer payroll tax as "firm's taxes," which they are not required to support individually.
-An alternative explanation could be related to the existence of fairness norms within firms, whereby total compensation (wage and fringe benefits) should adhere to equity norms within the firm.
+An alternative explanation, proposed and formalized by Saez et al. (2019), relates to the existence of fairness norms within firms, whereby total compensation (wage and fringe benefits) is expected to adhere to internal equity norms.
 In this situation, employer payroll taxes are less likely to be shifted to wages at the individual level, as this would alter relative compensation within the firm.
 By contrast, when there is tax-benefit linkage, it is clear that wage earners receiving higher benefits through increased payroll taxes are not placed at a disadvantage.
 Facing such fairness norms, firms might attempt to shift the payroll taxes nominally incident on employers to workers by imposing lower wage growth on all employees, irrespective of whether their individual payroll tax rates are subject to these increases.
 In this scenario, the relative wages of treated and control workers are unaffected by changes in payroll taxes, although both groups ultimately bear the full burden at the firm level.
 Such firm-level shifting of employer payroll taxes has been evidenced by Saez et al. (2019) in the case of Sweden, and by Benzarti and Harju (2021) in the case of Finland.
 In the French context, employer-side taxes without tax-benefit linkage could also have been shifted to workers at the firm level.
-This explanation is consistent with our finding that reforms NL1, NL2 and NL3 did no have sizeable effects on the relative employment levels of treated and control workers (see columns 3, 4 and 5 of Appendix Table E1), with the point estimates being small and either statistically insignificant or wrong-signed.26
+Hence, while our results indicate that these taxes do not appear to be borne by the affected workers at the individual level, the aggregate burden could ultimately fall on workers.
+This explanation is consistent with our finding that reforms NL1, NL2 and NL3 did not have sizeable effects on the relative employment levels of treated and control workers (see columns 3, 4 and 5 of Appendix Table F1), with the point estimates being small and either statistically insignificant or wrong-signed.19,

-$^{^{25}}$ While for L2 the evidence is only suggestive due to the lack of statistical power, the estimates for L1 are precise enough to reject a differential exit rate of 0.8% between the treated and control workers.
+18While for L2 the evidence is only suggestive due to the lack of statistical power, the estimates for L1 are precise enough to reject a differential exit rate of 1.3% between the treated and control workers.